-1. Summary of procedures for the Qualifying Examination

-- a.
-Students must have completed a minimum of 40 course credits with an academic average of 3.0 or better. - b.
-The department chairperson selects a Qualifying Examination Committee of at least five members, two of whom are from outside the student's immediate area of research interest.
-The departmental examiners should be GSBS faculty.
-The two outside examiners should be selected from faculty within the UMDNJ Newark Campus.
-A Qualifying Examination Committee Nomination Form should be completed and submitted to the Associate Dean for approval.

-- c.
-The department chairperson should notify the student, in writing, of the nature of the Qualifying Examination at least one month before the examination. - d.
+- 1. Summary of procedures for the Qualifying Examination - a.
+Students must have completed a minimum of 40 course credits with an academic average of 3.00 or better. - b.
+The department/track selects a Qualifying Examination Committee of at least five members, at least two/one of whom must be from outside the student's department/track.
+The examiners should be GSBS faculty.
+The outside examiner(s) should be selected from faculty within the UMDNJ Newark Campus.
+A Qualifying Examination Committee Nomination Form should be completed and submitted to the GSBS Campus Senior Associate Dean for approval. - c.
+The department/track should notify the student, in writing, of the nature of the qualifying examination at least one month before the examination. - d.
 A Qualifying Examination Report Form, signed by each member of the Examination Committee, must be submitted to the GSBS within one week following the examination. - e.
 Upon notification of successful completion of the Qualifying Examination the Dean shall inform the student that he or she is admitted to candidacy for the Ph.D.
 Degree.